sunnyvale-it/atlantisland-powermasterplus-container/README.md

 - This project does not attempt to bypass any security mechanisms or licensing restrictions.

 By using this Docker image, you agree that we assume no liability for any consequences related to its use.

+## Tested configuration

+Host OS: Ubuntu 22.04.5 LTS
+Host HW: x86_64
+Container runtime: Docker Community 27.4.0

+ **Warning:** If you’re running your Docker container on top of a virtual machine (using Podman or Docker Desktop), and the USB-connected device (e.g., a UPS using HID over USB) is not passed through to the VM, the container may not see it!